JamieMellway/FinTechCaseStudy/koho_case_study.md

 ## Strengeths and Weaknesses ##
     * Why is this company exemplary in the FinTech space?
 What are their strengths and weaknesses?
+      Weakness: Funds deposited into a KOHO card are not insured by the Canada Deposit Insurance Corporation, and will be returned to account holders by Peoples Trust in the event KOHO fails

 ## Expectations ##
     * What is the prognosis for this company?
 Where do they expect to be in the future?